link1905/system-design-101/content/docs/data-persistence/nosql-database.md

 The same analyzer is applied to search queries to ensure consistency.

-For example, if a user searches for `litTLe`, which may not exactly match the version stored in the index, the analyzer processes both the query and the stored data in the same way, producing a consistent value.
+For example, if a user searches for `litTLe`, which may not exactly match the version stored in the index, the analyzer needs to process both the query and the stored data in the same way, producing a consistent value.

 ```d2
 direction: right